Collation support

 Collation is supported in only a subset of string functions.
 Functions that could reasonably be expected to implement collation, but do not yet support collation, return an error when used with collation.
 These error messages are displayed not only when calling the COLLATE function, but also when calling a string function on a column that was defined as collated in the CREATE TABLE or ALTER TABLE statement that created that column.

+Currently, collation influences only simple comparison operations.
 For example, POSITION('abc' in COLLATE('ABC', 'en-ci')) does not find abc in ABC, even though case-insensitive collation is specified.

-Functions that Support Collation
+Functions that support collation

 These functions support collation: